Maharkk/Maharkk/README.md

-# 👨‍💻 Mahar Hassain K K - Cybersecurity Professional
+# 👨‍💻 Mahar Hassain K K - Cybersecurity Analyst

 Welcome to my GitHub portfolio!
-I'm a passionate cybersecurity professional with a strong background in security operations, penetration testing, and SOC analysis.
-My journey in cybersecurity is driven by a continuous thirst for knowledge and a dedication to making the digital world a safer place.
-With hands-on experience in tools like Burp Suite, Splunk, and various vulnerability assessment platforms, I'm committed to finding and mitigating threats.
-Ranked in the top 3% on TryHackMe, I aim to contribute to meaningful cybersecurity projects and share knowledge with the community.
+I'm a passionate cybersecurity professional specializing in SOC analysis, with a strong background in security operations and penetration testing.
+My journey in cybersecurity is fueled by a continuous thirst for knowledge and a dedication to making the digital world a safer place.

+With hands-on experience in monitoring and responding to security incidents using tools like Splunk and various vulnerability assessment platforms, I am committed to identifying and mitigating threats.
+Ranked in the top 3% on TryHackMe, I aim to contribute to meaningful cybersecurity projects and share knowledge with the community, particularly in the realm of SOC operations.

 *"This portfolio is a work in progress, and I will continue to update it with new projects, skills, and certifications as I grow in my cybersecurity career."*